 “What happened?” it was a command to speak up fast.

-“He manhandled me on my way back from school, forced me into his car, drove to this place and locked me up in a room….Did he tell you he took me to his house?”
+“He manhandled me on my way back from school, forced me into his car, drove to this place and locked me up in a room, ” I said demonstrating the whole thing.
+“Did he tell you he took me to his house?”
 I questioned and listened, my ears lobes enlarged

-“He treats you like an ant father, as if you worth nothing.
-We all are like ants before him because he feels he’s richer than us,” I looked towards the staira to make sure no one was listening and continued to lay all of Ukadi’s crimes before my father hoping it would bring the marriage plans to abrupt end.
+“He treats you like an ant father as if you worth nothing.
+We all are like ants before him because he feels he’s richer than us,” I looked towards the stairs to make sure no one was listening and continued to lay all of Ukadi’s crimes before my father hoping it would bring the marriage plans to an abrupt end.

 “No father, sorry for that but his actions proved to me that he has no respect for you,” I said forcefully and looked in the direction of the stairs again and wondered what Ukadi and his mum were up to, they were supposed to be downstairs to welcome my father.